 Defining the Scope of the Project

 Before jumping into the costs, it’s important to define exactly what the project will include.
-Here’s how The Remodeling 2019 Cost vs. Value Report defines the details of two Master Suite additions in the Atlanta area.
-The first is a midrange addition and the second is an upscale addition.
+You’ll notice a lot of differences between a midrange addition and one that’s upscale, especially the size, materials and features.

 Average Cost of a Master Suite Addition